IvoVellekoop/wavesim_py/README.md

 Wavesim is a tool to simulate the propagation of waves in complex, inhomogeneous structures.
 Whereas most available solvers use the popular finite difference time domain (FDTD) method [[1](#id27), [2](#id21), [3](#id16), [4](#id15)], Wavesim is based on the modified Born series (MBS) approach, which has lower memory requirements, no numerical dispersion, and is faster as compared to FDTD  [[5](#id17), [6](#id23)].

-This package [[7](#id25)] is a Python implementation of the MBS approach for solving the Helmholtz equation in arbitrarily large media through domain decomposition [[8](#id13)].
+This package [[7](#id25)] is a Python implementation of the MBS approach for solving the Helmholtz equation in arbitrarily large media through domain decomposition [[8](#id13)], and time-harmonic Maxwell’s equations for non-magnetic and non-birefringent materials.
 With this new framework, we simulated a complex 3D structure of a remarkable $315\times 315\times 315$ wavelengths $\left( 3.1\cdot 10^7 \right)$ in size in just $1.4$ hours by solving over two GPUs.
 This represents a factor of $1.93$ increase over the largest possible simulation on a single GPU without domain decomposition.

 When using Wavesim in your work, please cite: